agentmorris/MegaDetector/README.md

 You can also chat with us and the broader camera trap AI community on the [AI for Conservation forum at WILDLABS](https://wildlabs.net/groups/ai-conservation) or the [AI for Conservation Slack group](https://aiforconservation.slack.com).

-# Gratuitous pretty camera trap picture
+# Gratuitous camera trap picture

 ![Bird flying above water](images/nacti.jpg)<br/>Image credit USDA, from the [NACTI](http://lila.science/datasets/nacti) data set.